cnosdb/docs/docs/en/latest/reference/sql.md

     coalesce(expr[,...exp])

-**Function**：Return its first non null parameter.
+**Function**: Return its first non null parameter.
 Null is returned only when all parameters are null.
 When retrieving data for display, it is often used to replace the default value with a null value.

-**Parameter Type**：Any type
+**Parameter Type**: Any type

-**Return Type**：First non null parameter type
+**Return Type**: First non null parameter type

-**Example**
+#### Example

 ```sql
 SELECT coalesce(temperature, null, station) FROM air;
 ```

     +--------------------------------------------+
     | coalesce(air.temperature,NULL,air.station) |
     +--------------------------------------------+